SunHan5/GEEMiHC-SM/README.md

 ## Introduction
 The section mainly introduces some data and code involved in the paper.

+## Simulation data
+This section is mainly about all the simulation data we used.

 ## Other source
 ### Main data
 The data for power Figure: random\_R123\_GEEMiHC20.csv and phylogeny\_R123\_GEEMiHC20.csv